Gradiant/grad-ssikit-android/README.md

 30. All commented logs have been uncommented again, since they do not suppose a problem anymore.

+31. AndroidECDSASigner and AndroidECDSAVerifier removed from code as they are not needed anymore.
+The origin of the previous problems that lead to the creation of this classes was conflicts between BouncyCastleProvider and AndroidOpenSSL.

 # Walt.ID SSI Kit

 [![Security Rating](https://sonarcloud.io/api/project_badges/measure?project=walt-id_waltid-ssikit&metric=security_rating)](https://sonarcloud.io/dashboard?id=walt-id_waltid-ssikit)